Milani Baked Highlighter in Rosa Italiana

 Milani Baked Highlighter in 130 Rose Italiana

-The Baked Highlighter comes in a total of 4 shades and retails for $10.99**.
+**The Milani Baked Highlighter comes in a total of 4 shades (Dolce Perla, Champagne D’oro, Rose Italiana, and Bronze Splendore) and retails for $11.99.

-If you really want to try a Milani highlight, I much prefer their Strobelight Instant Glow Powders** over this formula.
+If you really want to try a Milani highlight, I much prefer their **Strobelight Instant Glow Powder Highlighters ($11.50) over this formula.

 Milani strobelight instant glow powders dayglow sunglow swatches on medium dark skin